 The B.A.S. degree is built on a "2+2" platform.
 During the first two years (60 credits), a student completes an Associate of Applied Science (A.A.S.) degree in Law Enforcement Administration.
 In the final two years (60 credits) of SMSU's B.A.S. program, a student takes a 42-semester credit major (described below) in Law Enforcement Administration, and additional semester credit hours (SCH) of MnTC.
-Degree Requirements:

-Minnesota Transfer Curriculum (MnTC) from any MnSCU campus, and

-2. SMSU Liberal Education Graduation Requirements.
+- Completion of the SMSU's Liberal Education Program Minnesota Transfer Curriculum (MnTC) from any Minnesota State system campus, and - 2.
+SMSU Liberal Education Graduation Requirements.

 A minimum of 30 semester credit hours through Southwest Minnesota State University.

 A minimum of 40 semester credit hours at the 300 or 400 level.